MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/extend/publish-extensions.md

 ### Publishing to a file share

 To restrict access of your extension to your organization or to a limited group of people, you can use an SMB file share as an extension feed.
-Using the file share, file and folder permissions are applied for allowing access to the feed.
+When using the file share, file and folder permissions are applied to manage access to the feed.

 ## Preparing your extension for release